ShinhyoBelok/PostPulse/README.md

 # 📖 PostPulse <a name="about-project"></a>

-**PostPulse** is a ruby on rails app that let you create and save posts, comments and like in a database, in a similar wat of an social media app.
+**PostPulse** is a ruby on rails app that let you create and save posts, comments and like in a database, in a similar way of an social media app.

 ## 🛠 Built With <a name="built-with"></a>